REBELinBLUE/kube-guide/3-tutorial.md

               containerPort: 8080
 ```

 Now apply the file `kubectl apply -f 3-container-with-ports.yaml`.
-Once the *Pod* is running we can then run `curl` in the new container to demostrate that they can communicate
+Once the *Pod* is running we can then run `curl` in
+the new container to demonstrate that they can communicate

 ```bash
 ❯ kubectl exec deploy/kuard -c curl curl http://localhost:8080/